S Corp vs. LLC: Which Is Better for Your Business?

 When it comes to filing articles of organization, most states have a form you can fill out.
 Typically, you also need to pay a filing fee to become an LLC.

 Starting an S Corp: To form an S corporation, first start an LLC or corporation.
 Then, file Form 2553, Election by a Small Business Corporation, to elect S Corp status.
-Keep in mind that you must meet the S corporation requirements to form an S Corp (e.g., one class of stock, fewer than 100 shareholders, etc.).
+You must meet the S corporation requirements to form an S Corp (e.g., one class of stock, fewer than 100 shareholders, etc.).

 You need the following information to fill out Form 2553: